 We handpicked ingredients based on extensive research that would purposefully provide key nutrients to maintain dogs’ muscles, bones, skin, coat and everything in between.

 By combining the right amount of protein, carbohydrates, fats, vitamins, and minerals into our formula, we aim to give dogs a properly balanced diet.
 Without these key components, dogs would not be able to perform normal activities and fight-off infections and disease.
 Furthermore, even feeding your dog a balanced dog food once a week can help lower your dogs' health risk.

 Pets are part of the family, so we developed three types of dog food tailored to fit your pet’s dietary needs.
 As your dog goes through different stages of life, their needs change – just like humans!

 Our Adult Wag is packed with delicious organic ground meats, fresh organic veggies and hearty brown rice – fit for active adult dogs.

 The Puppy Wag (coming soon!) is a perfect formula designed for active puppies and is packed with high protein ingredients balanced with carbohydrates to fuel your puppy’s growth, nourish their body and set them up for a lifetime of healthy eating.

 TheraWag is a high protein formula that requires a veterinarian prescription and we designed it special for dogs recovering from surgery or illness, where a high-protein diet is of greatest value.

-Our goal here at Wag Tantrum is to give dog owners ease of mind.
-We bring all-natural dog food straight to your door and free you of worrying about harmful ingredients or recalls… giving you more time for walks, cuddles and puppy kisses – not trips to the emergency clinic.
+Our goal at Wag Tantrum is to give dog owners ease of mind.
+We bring organic dog food straight to your door and free you of worrying about harmful ingredients or recalls… giving you more time for walks, cuddles and puppy kisses – not trips to the emergency clinic.